What Does the P0193 Code Mean?

 Step 6: Install a new Sensor

 Install the new fuel rail sensor in its place and connect the harness.
-Make sure to tighten all the screws and bolts so that it remains firm in its place.
+Make sure to tighten all the screws and bolts so that it remains firmly in place.

 Step 6: Reconnect the battery terminal